QM/EFP calculations using BioEFP and FlexEFP

 _images/fmo_waters15a.bmp

-Molecular dynamics and constrained QM/MM geometry optimizations have been already performed on the system.
-The constrained QM/MM geometry optimizations have been shown to be essential for accurate predictions of optical spectra and redox properties.[REFS] However, this step is not considered in this tutorial and it is up to the user to take care of it if needed.
+Molecular dynamics and constrained QM/MM geometry optimizations have been performed on the system prior to this tutorial.
+Constrained QM/MM geometry optimizations have been shown to be essential for accurate predictions of optical spectra and redox properties.
+However, this step is not covered here and it is left to the user to perform if needed.

 Note